fluidml/fluidml/README.md

 #### 8. Run tasks using Flow and Swarm

 Now that we have all the tasks specified, we can just run the task graph.
 For that, we have to create an instance of the`Swarm` class, by specifying a number of workers (`n_dolphins` :wink:).
 If `n_dolphin` is not set, it defaults internally to the number of CPU's available to the machine.

-Next, you can create an instance of the `Flow` class and run the tasks utilizing one of our persistent result stores (defaults to `InMemoryStore` if no store is provided). `Flow` under the hood constructs the task graph and `Swarm` executes the graph in parallel while considering the registered dependencies.
+Additionally, we can provide one of our persistent result stores (defaults to `InMemoryStore` if no store is provided).

+Next, we create an instance of the `Flow` class which will construct the task graph via the `create()` method.
+Finally, we run the pipeline by calling `flow.run()`.
+Internally, `Swarm` executes the graph in parallel while considering the registered dependencies.

 ```Python
 tasks = [dataset_fetch_task, pre_process_task, featurize_task_1,